cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 :::

-Failing to use non-standard functions correctly is a **frequent** source of lost marks in the unit project.
+Failing to use non-standard functions correctly has been a frequent source of lost marks in the unit project in previous years.
 Make sure you understand how to use non-standard functions correctly and experiment with them on your own.

 </div>